 - citrus fruits

-Instead, Dr. Pagano recommends eating lots of fruits and vegetables, which he says are alkaline-forming foods that help reduce inflammation in the body.
+Instead, Pagano recommends eating lots of fruits and vegetables.
+He says these are alkaline-forming foods that help reduce inflammation in the body.

-The autoimmune protocol (AIP) diet is a form of elimination diet designed to reduce inflammation in the body.
+The autoimmune protocol (AIP) diet is a type of elimination diet designed to reduce inflammation in your body.
 While some people say it’s like a paleo diet, others may find it more restrictive.

-The diet includes a long list of foods to avoid, such as:
+The diet has a long list of foods to avoid, such as:

 - dairy products